jindrichmynarz/dissertation/parts/evaluation.md

 <!-- TODO: Frame within the context of design science.

-The evaluation includes both experimental and nonexperimental design.
+The evaluation includes both experimental and non-experimental design.
-The offline evaluation follows an experimental design, while the qualitative evaluation is nonexperimental.
+The offline evaluation follows an experimental design, while the qualitative evaluation is non-experimental.

 In terms of Wieringa [-@Wieringa2014, p.
 31], both our offline evaluation and qualitative evaluation are validation, because both use a model of how the developed matchmakers would be used in the real world.
 -->